 The Average Quantity System (AQS)

-The Average Quantity System (AQS) is how Trading Standards Officers assess whether pre-packaged goods comply with the Weights and Measures Act.
+The Average Quantity System (AQS) is how Trading Standards Officers assess whether pre-packaged goods, packed over a fully automated production line, comply with the weights and measures legislation.

 About the Average Quantity System (AQS)

-The Average Quantity System (AQS) is described in the Weights and Measures Regulations.
-It provides a sampling plan and criteria for Trading Standards Officers to use to check that a defined batch/lot of prepackaged goods meets the requirements of the AQS, by testing a statistical sample of the batch/lot.
+The Average Quantity System (AQS) is described in the Weights and Measures Regulations and provides a sampling plan and criteria for Trading Standards Officers to use to check that a defined lot (batch) of prepackaged goods, packed over a fully automated production line, meets the requirements of the AQS, by testing a statistical sample of the lot (batch).

-To comply with the AQS, a sample of packages taken from a batch must meet these requirements:
+To comply with AQS, a sample of packages taken from a batch must meet these requirements:

 - The average quantity of a sample must not be less than the stated quantity marked on the packages.